curiousgrids/first-timers/README.md

 ```

 Personal Access Token (PAT) is required if you enable 2FA on your Github account [[link]](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+For that, use the following command instead of the normal URL command.

 ```bash
 git remote add <message> https://<GitHubToken>@github.com/<username>/<RepositoryName>.git